ziz19/linux-server-configuration/README.md

 ## Configure User options
 Here we will create a new user `grade` and give him basic privileges.
-We will modify log-in settings so that all users **must use SSH key** to connect to the server.
+We will modify log-in settings so that all users **must use key** instead of password to connect to the server.
 Finally, we will disable user logging in as root.

 #### Create user - grader
 1. In the terminal connecting to the remote server, run `sudo adduser grader`.
 This creates a new user called **grader** and initializes his folder under **/home**.